 citric acid- I'll just run out and get some

-When I got to the item 'citric acid' I should have hung it up right there.
+When I got to 'citric acid' I should have hung it up right there.
 I forgot that when I first started canning applesauce, I had tried to find citric acid because I thought it was a vital component and would keep things from spoiling.
 Turns out, it just keeps the apples from turning brown.
-Who cares?
+Who cares if your applesauce is light brown or dark brown?
 So, I gave up and forgot about it.

 I had to take matters into my own hands and went to Shaws.
 I finally found citric acid in the canning aisle, produced by Ball, the company that makes all things canning.
 It had citric acid, dextrose and silicone dioxide.
 What harm can those other things do, right?
 It has citric acid and it's what I need.